georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 The Covid-19 pandemic has caused an increase in the number of drivers on the road, resulting in a rise in auto accident claims.
 Insurance companies, struggling with vast numbers, are in desperate need of finding a way to manage them.
 They need a way to quickly determine a preliminary fraud status so their employees can focus their immediate attention on claims that are actually fraudulent and process the non-fraud ones later.

 ### Potential Solution:
-Machine learning is a perfect for this kind of problem.
+Machine learning is perfect for this kind of problem.
 With the use of a high performing algorithm, claims can be quickly perdicted as fraud or non-fraud, allowing employees the ability to get ahead of the backlog.

 This type of data science problem is considered a classification problem because it is trying to answer the question of 'how would you **classify** this claim?
 Fraud or non-fraud?
 There are many classification algorithms that can be used, but I've limited my research to the Logistic Regression model and the Random Forest for Classification model.
 I will test both and provide a recommendation based on which offered the best performance and accuracy.